ihartw/conduit-ai/README.md

 # Conduit-AI

-An A.I. chatbot built to allow users to have conversations with their favorite characters.
+An A.I. chatbot that allows users to have conversations with their favorite characters.
 Currently, Rick Sanchez is the only available character but I built it with the intention of adding more.
 Hence, Rick is componentized.

 ## Project Setup